-MTBE (Methyl Tert-Butyl Ether) is a synthetic organic compound used as gasoline additive to raise fuel oxygen content; it has been developed to replace tetraethyl lead, used until the ‘70s.
-MTBE is highly water soluble and persistent in the environment: when introduced in proximity of an aquifer, it can diffuse and travel long distances.
-Contaminated water sources can become undrinkable and MTBE can even enter the food chain.
+Contaminated water sources become undrinkable and MTBE can even enter the food chain.
 In addition to MTBE, its natural, toxic metabolite TBA (Tert-Butyl Alcohol) can also contaminate the environment.
-The concentration limit fixed by the law for MTBE in groundwater is 10 µg/l.
+The Italian concentration limit fixed by the law for MTBE is 40 µg/l in groundwater, 10 mg/Kg dw soil in residential areas and 250 mg/Kg dw soil in industrial areas (D.M n.31/2015).

-Biosearch Ambiente has developed a remediation system capable of removing this pollutant from vast areas.
+Biosearch Ambiente has developed an in situ bioremediation system capable of removing this pollutant from vast areas.

-Biosearch Ambiente has developed an in situ remediation system that exploits the natural biodegradation process operated by bacteria living in the contaminated matrix.
+Biosearch Ambiente has developed an in situ bioremediation system that exploits the natural biodegradation process operated by naturally occurring bacteria living in the contaminated environment.

-MTBE biodegradation in the environment has been widely reported.
-Microorganisms indigenous to the matrix utilize MTBE as carbon and energy source, both in aerobic and anaerobic conditions.
+In situ MTBE biodegradation has been widely reported.
+Indigenous microorganisms utilize MTBE as carbon and energy source, both in aerobic and anaerobic conditions.
 In the former case oxygen is the final electron acceptor, while in the latter case the acceptor can be nitrate, Mn (IV) or Fe (III).